NEW YORK T-BONE COLLISION ATTORNEYS WITH 50 YEARS OF EXPERIENCE

 What Should I Do After A T-Bone Accident In New York?

-- Seek immediate medical attention — T-bone collisions can result in severe injuries and some conditions, such as internal bleeding, may develop at a later stage
+- Seek immediate medical attention — This accident can result in severe injuries and some conditions, such as internal bleeding, may develop at a later stage

 - If your condition allows, remain at the accident scene until the police arrive